-"They bought houses; second and third homes that they decorated and didn't live in—but they got a tax write-off for''—and I'd have a joke about that, but it makes me too FUCKING ANGRY!!!"
+"They bought houses, second and third homes, that they decorated and didn't live in — but that they got a tax write-off for.
+And I'd have a joke about that, but it makes me too FUCKING ANGRY!!!"

 The World Ends with You.
 After Beat betrays the Reapers for Neku in the first day of the third week, Kariya and Uzuki warn him that 'he's treading on thin ice'.
 The character responds triumphantly that it couldn't possibly happen; Shibuya is too hot for there to be any ice for him to tread on.
 Despite both Neku and Kariya being prime Deadpan Snarkers, Sarcasm Failure immediately strikes everyone present.

 Also in Vampire: The Masquerade – Bloodlines, Beckett suffers a humorous form if you end up having a discussion on Kindred origins with him as a Malkavian.
 While the 'normal' player characters have theories he's already well-acquainted with, the Malkavian ones are a bit more... radical.

 Beckett: ...Can't say I've heard that one before...